Visual Linear Algebra Online, Section 1.8

 One more example in low dimensions will be considered before we discuss the general case.

-Suppose and are linear transformations.
-Then there is a matrix and a matrix such that for all and for all .
+are linear transformations.
+Then there is a

-Once again, we seek to define the matrix product in such a way that for all .
-Doing so in this situation necessarily implies that the product must be a matrix.
+Once again, we seek to define the matrix product in such a way that

-If and , then we can write the equations below.
+, then we can write the equations below.

 ,